tooling/book-of-modern-frontend-tooling/chapters/build-systems/grunt/linter.md

 # Linting code

 **Adding a linter** to your project is a wise decision.
-A linter is a tool that analyses your code and looks for syntax errors, bad practises and bad formatted code.
+A linter is a tool that analyses your code and looks for syntax errors, bad practises and badly formatted code.

 A popular JavaScript linter is [JSHint](http://www.jshint.com/), which you can try online.
 JSHint provides a sensible default ruleset, but you can customise it to suit your needs.